 The key to a good crisp crust on a burger, or any meat or fish, is high heat, and a dry surface.
 Salting the meat on the outside allows the meat to dry out, as well as seasoning it, and the difference in the sear and crust you get will be noticeable.
 Give it a try the next time you've got a few ramps laying around.

-Ramp Leaf Burgers
+Spring Ramp Burgers

 Equipment